 Services Provided to Children Aging Out of Foster Care

 While the CFCIP sets federal guidelines for states to follow, it doesn't mandate precisely what states must provide to foster children aging out of the system.
 As a result, benefits vary widely from state to state.

-Foster Children with Disabilities
+Foster Children With Disabilities

-On any given day, there are more than half a million children and youth in foster care in the United States, and studies suggest that at least one-third have disabilities, ranging from minor developmental delays to significant mental and physical disabilities.
-Children with disabilities sometimes enter foster care because their parents haven't received the type or level of support to meet their needs.
+On any given day, there are more than half a million children and youth in foster care in the United States.
+Foster care statistics suggest that at least one-third have disabilities.
+These disabilities range from minor developmental delays to significant mental and physical disabilities.
+These children sometimes enter foster care because their parents haven't received a level of support that will meet their needs.

 Funding Foster Care